-Instead of spending court, how much might you save for your family by successfully collaborating?
-Imagine if your family could save that money!
+Instead of spending a fortune and countless months fighting in court, how much might you save for your family by successfully collaborating?
+Imagine if your family could save that money and time!

 Ask your lawyer how much it may cost to litigate, compared with collaborating.

-If you decide to resolve your issues privately (as 80% or more collaborating couples do), you could save money, time, and emotions.
+If you decide to resolve your issues privately (as 80% or more collaborating couples do), you could save substantial time, money, and emotional energy.

 In BOLD GREEN below are litigation tasks not necessary or typical in the collaborative process.

 - Experts/Consultants – Not typical in collaborative

 - Document/File Management – Typically less paper in collaborative